CodeMacrocosm/codeboost-internship/README.md

 ---

-[attachment: upload the video]
+[attachment: screenrecord the project video, show code and live demo and upload it]

 ````````

 **Step 11: Connect with Peers and Provide Feedback**
 - Search for other interns using the hashtag #WeLoveCodeMacrocosm on LinkedIn.
-- Comment on at least 5 interns' posts, providing constructive feedback on their projects.
+- Comment on at least 2 interns' posts, providing constructive feedback on their projects.
 - Engaging with peers fosters a supportive community and encourages collaboration and growth.

 **Step 12: Initiate Discussions in the Issues Section** 💬